Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 Peru

-Seven Peruvian nationals have left Israel aboard commercial flights with the assistance of the mission, with 73 more to follow them in the next two days, it said, adding more evacuations will be planned.
+As of Tuesday night, 16 Peruvian citizens have left Israel through commercial flight, with 131 more expected to join them in the coming days, it said.

 Philippines